Collective Goals & Tiers

 You can also control contributions and tiers by accessing the Tiers section.

-You can define whether you can to allow custom contributions or not by manipulating the Enable custom contributions checkbox.
+You can define whether you can to allow flexible contributions or not by manipulating the Enable flexible contributions checkbox.

 You can also create custom tiers on the same page.
 Click on add another tier to activate the following form: